Florin0388/Final-Project-Database-MYSQL-Book-Library/README.md

 SELECT tara, COUNT(*) AS numar_autori FROM autori GROUP BY tara;

 -- Subquery:
--- Finding the ID of the reader "Dobre Alina":
+-- interogarea principală pentru a găsi titlurile cărților împrumutate de acest cititor: select titlu from carti where id in (
+    select id_carte
+    from imprumuturi
+    where id_cititor = (
+        select id
+        from cititori
-SELECT id FROM cititori WHERE nume_prenume = 'Dobre Alina';
+        where nume_prenume = 'Dobre Alina'
+    )

 -- Finding the titles of books borrowed by "Dobre Alina" using Subquery:
 SELECT titlu FROM carti WHERE id IN (SELECT id_carte FROM imprumuturi WHERE id_cititor = (SELECT id FROM cititori WHERE nume_prenume = 'Dobre Alina'));